 The Buzzfeed article focuses on how a main source of revenue — corporate sponsorship — is likely out of reach for Robles.
 Companies don’t like to support athletes who challenge our beliefs about men and women.
 And Robles certainly does.
 She’s proof that women can compete with men, at their own games even, and win.

-Thanks to Kari for the tip!Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Thanks to Kari for the tip!Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.